Run wild and free this summer with this top-notch trail series

 From the moment we arrive at the church, where the congregation welcomes you with singing, dancing, the beating of drums and clapping of hands, to when we visit people in their shacks and houses afterwards, your eyes and ears will be opened to the true story of the spirit of the township.

 My gospel township tour starts at around 8:30 or 9am, when you’ll be picked up from your base in the Cape Town CBD.
-After a stop at the historic site of District Six, where thousands of people were evicted during Apartheid, we go straight to Langa Baptist Church and enjoy between 45 minutes and an hour of the service (sometimes we will do the township walking tour and home visits first).
+After a stop at the historic site of District Six, where thousands of people were evicted during Apartheid, we go straight to Langa Baptist Church, enjoy between 30 and 45 minutes of the service before proceeding to a half-day township tour.

-After church, we walk through the suburb and pass many small businesses, like herbalists, traditional healers, meat markets, cell phone repair stores, barber shops and more.
+This tour includes walking through the suburb and passing many small businesses, like herbalists, traditional healers, meat markets, cell phone repair stores, barber shops and more.
 The tour ends with a visit to the Joe Slovo informal settlement and a drive through two nearby areas, Bonteheuwel and Gugulethu, that are very different to Langa and each other but equally dynamic and vibrant.
 All along the way, we experience the many sights, sounds and smells of Cape Town’s townships.

 Also, don’t forget to follow us on Twitter, like us on Facebook, join our Google+ circle and check out our Pinterest boards for updates.
 Not to mention, subscribe to our newsletter to keep up to date with what's hip and happening in our pretty city.